 |To convert your RGB document to CMYK using Adobe Illustrator, simply navigate to File -> Document Color Mode and select CMYK Color.
 This will change the color format of your document and restrict it to shades that are exclusively within the CMYK gamut.|

 The following is just a written overview.
-Please watch the video tutorial at the top of the page if these instructions are unclear and/or you want more step-by-step instructions.
+Please watch the video tutorial below if these instructions are unclear and/or you want more step-by-step instructions.

 To demonstrate this process I’ll be using the following design as an example.
 It’s just a depiction of some standard colors.